Sanotsch2003/MiPro-XG-V1/docs/GettingStarted.md

 6. When the program has finished uploading and no errors have occured, disable the programming mode by flipping switch 12 (SW12) back into the lower position.
 You should now see the 7-segment-display counting up.

+### Step 4: Start Debugging the Program

-7. You can start sending debug signals to the connected computer by flipping switch 13 (SW13) into the upper position.
+1. You can start sending debug signals to the connected computer by flipping switch 13 (SW13) into the upper position.

-8. To visualize the signals, run
+2. To visualize the signals, run
    ```
    mipro debug
    ```
    You should now see the following GUI:
    ![FPGA Hardware Explained](/docs/imgs/RunningDebugger.png)
    Connect to the FPGA-board and change settings using the buttons at the top of the window.
-9. To halt the program while debugging, flip switch 14 (SW14) into the upper position and use the lower push button to trigger clock edges manually.
+3. To halt the program while debugging, flip switch 14 (SW14) into the upper position and use the lower push button to trigger clock edges manually.
 You can use the reset button to restart the execution of the program.

 ---